-If you really want to join The Art of Money but aren’t sure if you can swing it, you might brainstorm ways to create an extra $88/month in your life.
+If you really want to join The Art of Money but aren’t sure if you can swing it, you might brainstorm ways to create extra income in your life.
 You might cut out a few lattes here, skip a movie there, or make a little extra cash on the side — it might be easier than you think.

 Now, if you have no idea what your numbers are, and are afraid to even look at them, consider this: The Art of Money will gently teach you how to do just that.